Carlos de Villegas: Daza administration

+When Villegas arrived in Santa Cruz, he tried to mitigate the severity of the supreme orders.
+His decrees, issued to reduce the punishment of the federalists, were strongly criticized by President Daza and gave rise to several letters containing severe reprimands.
+The federal forces had withdrawn from the city towards the Brazilian border as the 300 men sent by the government approached.
+Villegas marched through the forests in pursuit, managing to find them in San Diego.
+Without resistance, they surrendered, offering to go into exile in exchange for their lives, a proposal that was not accepted due to the strict orders of the government.
+Although Villegas was sympathetic to the rebels, he was ordered to exterminate the leaders of the Santa Cruz revolution.
+The Council of War sentenced them to death, and the sentence was executed.

-I also inform you that the accomplices and spies of the aforementioned Ibañez, Benjamín Urgel and Cecilio Chávez, were caught red-handed, the former in the town of Santa Ana at three in the morning yesterday, and the latter at ten at night on the same day, at the location called Guarayos, nine leagues from this point, in a straight line towards the latter point, both of whom were executed immediately, following the respective verbal Council of War.
-Likewise, the same diligence will be carried out with the abovementioned individuals as soon as the Chacoma Squadron is assembled, still dispersed between the countryside and the forest, pursuing the scattered ones from today.
-It is highly satisfactory for me to congratulate the Supreme Government, through your worthy organ, while also reiterating my considerations of esteem to you.—May God keep you.—Carlos de Villegas.The inhabitants of Santa Cruz received Villegas in triumph: the forced loans, amounting to 48,110 pesos (according to El Eventual of Santa Cruz), and the persecutions that had lasted from October 1, 1876, until the arrival of the government army, came to an end.
+The inhabitants of Santa Cruz received Villegas in triumph: the forced loans, amounting to 48,110 pesos (according to El Eventual of Santa Cruz), and the persecutions that had lasted from October 1, 1876, until the arrival of the government army, came to an end.
 Villegas and the "Pacifying Division of the East" received congratulations from the society of Santa Cruz and the Executive.
 Upon leaving Santa Cruz, Villegas, after completing the arduous mission entrusted by Daza, addressed the inhabitants of that department in a proclamation summarizing his wishes and justifying his behavior.